 Migrant flows (inflows)

-Increased migration inflows to Spain (+18 per cent) and the United Kingdom (+14 per cent) propelled total migration to the EU in 2019, excluding intra EU movements, to a new record – 3.4 million (+9%) (ibid.).
-Contrary to trends in other EU countries, new permanent and temporary migration inflows to Germany decreased in 2019 (-3%) for the second year in a row, totalling 1.3 million (ibid).
+Increased migration inflows to Spain (+18 per cent) and the United Kingdom (+14 per cent) propelled total migration to the EU in 2019, excluding intra EU movements, to a new record of 3.4 million (+9%) (ibid.).
+Contrary to trends in other EU countries, new permanent and temporary migration inflows to Germany decreased in 2019 (-3%) for the second year in a row, totaling 1.3 million (ibid).

 Although a general drop in remittances has been observed in many countries, a few of them defied the negative forecasts – with some even registering increases in remittance inflows.
-For example, Mexico recorded 1.5 times more inflows in March (the month in which the pandemic was declared) than in February 2020 (Mexico Central Bank, 2020).
-Pakistan and Bangladesh are also part of the selective group of countries that stood out as exceptions to the decline in remittances.
-Whilst the depreciation of Mexico’s peso against US dollar was the main driver of the “surge” in remittances to Mexico, in Bangladesh and Pakistan, the rise can be partly attributed to the “Haj effect” – migrants sending home the money they would have used for pilgrimage to Mecca had it not been for the reduction of Haj visas issued due to COVID-19 (World Bank, 2020b).
+For example, Mexico recorded 1.5 times more inflows in March 2020 (the month in which the pandemic was declared) than in February 2020 (Mexico Central Bank, 2020).
+Pakistan and Bangladesh were also some of the countries that stood out as exceptions to the decline in remittances.
+Whilst the depreciation of Mexico’s peso against US dollar was the main driver of the “surge” in remittances to Mexico, in Bangladesh and Pakistan, the rise could be partly attributed to the “Haj effect” – migrants sending home the money they would have used for pilgrimage to Mecca had it not been for the reduction of Haj visas issued due to COVID-19 (Ratha et. al., 2020b).

 Refugees and asylum seekers